 By Chrissy Astbury

-The following event piece, written on deadline for a Literary Journalism class, describes Gay Talese, literary journalism legend himself, during his brief stop in Bloomington in the fall of 2010.
+The following was written on deadline for a Literary Journalism class and describes Gay Talese, literary journalism legend himself, during his brief stop in Bloomington in the fall of 2010.

 Gay Talese is on the move